lihanshu/NWPU-Thesis-Template/README.md

 - Supported Environments and Configuration Methods

-There are three ways to configure the supported environments: uploading the template to [Overleaf platform](https://cn.overleaf.com/), downloading [TeXLive](https://zhuanlan.zhihu.com/p/41855480) (version $\geqslant$ 2020) locally, or configuring the [VSCode + LaTeX](https://zhuanlan.zhihu.com/p/38178015) Workshop environment after downloading TeXLive.
+There are many ways to configure the supported environments: uploading the template to [Overleaf platform](https://cn.overleaf.com/), downloading [TeXLive](https://zhuanlan.zhihu.com/p/41855480) (version $\geqslant$ 2020) locally, or configuring the [VSCode + LaTeX](https://zhuanlan.zhihu.com/p/38178015) Workshop environment after downloading TeXLive.

 - Compile the document using **XeLaTeX**.